Five days of flowers, sevillanas and free entry

 For five days each spring, Córdoba's neighbourhoods compete to build the most elaborate cross they can from carnations, geraniums, foliage, and whatever else the local association decides looks good.
 The crosses go up in courtyards, plazas, and streets across the old town.
 Bars open alongside each one.
 The sevillanas start in the evening and go on late.

-The 2026 Cruces de Mayo runs from 29 April to 3 May.
+The Cruces de Mayo runs for five days from late April into early May.
 Every decorated cross is free to visit.
-The official competition is organised by the Ayuntamiento de Córdoba and covers crosses in San Basilio, San Andrés, Santa Marina, San Agustín, and the city centre — each neighbourhood approaching the festival with its own character and style.
+Typically 50+ crosses are installed across the city: around 19 in the historic centre, 22 in modern neighbourhoods, and 11 in enclosed spaces (private patios and courtyards).
+The official competition is organised by the Ayuntamiento de Córdoba and covers crosses in San Basilio, San Andrés, Santa Marina, San Agustín, and the city centre, each neighbourhood approaching the festival with its own character and style.

 It also leads directly into the Festival de los Patios, which starts on 4 May.
 If you time a trip for early May, you catch both.